alknopfler/trafgen/README.md

 ### Data collection.

 in case we want monitor or collect run ./run_monitor_ssh script.

-This script will run trafgen between two POD i.e we want to validate POD to POD communication on same worker node.
+This script will run trafgen between two target POD. ( by default it use server0 and serve1) (we want to validate POD to POD communication on same worker node.)

-script take -p as mandatory arg it pps rate in second -p 1000 1000 pps per sec. same script launch trafgen and and collect data on sender and receiver pod.
+This script takes -p as mandatory argument, it is pps rate in second -p 1000 1000 pps per sec.

+same script launch trafgen and collect data on sender and receiver pod.

+During data generation if we run in monitor mode it will only show data collected on receiver.

+It does so by executing monitor_pps.sh on receiver pod.

+- In collection mode it will run same monitor_pps.sh on sender and receiver pod and serialize metric as cvs value per sample time.

-All data read from sysfs and collected to separate file.
+- All data read from sysfs and collected to separate file.

 Assume we want use default core ( single core per trafgen)

 ```bash
 ./run_monitor_ssh.sh -p 1000
 ./run_monitor_ssh.sh -p 10000
 ./run_monitor_ssh.sh -p 100000
 ./run_monitor_ssh.sh -p 1000000
 ```

 This will create 8 files in metric folder.